kestra-io/docs/content/blogs/2023-12-05-yaml-pitfalls.md

  In short, Kestra encourages modular, decoupled components built on top of a simple orchestration syntax defined in YAML.

 ::alert{type="info"}
-**TL;DR:** If you follow engineering best practices and modularize your logic into smaller, reusable components, YAML scales well to large configurations.
-Kestra provides multiple ways to split a flow into smaller building blocks that can be referenced in the same way as functions in a programming language.
+**TL;DR:** If you follow engineering best practices and modularize your logic into smaller, reusable components, Kestra flows built with YAML scale well to support large and complex workloads.
+Kestra provides multiple ways to split any workflow into smaller building blocks that can be referenced in the same way as functions in a programming language.
 ::

 ---